WiIIiam278/HuskHomes/docs/Config-Files.md

   stack_permission_limits: false
   # Whether users require a permission (huskhomes.command.warp.<warp_name>) to use warps
   permission_restrict_warps: false
-  # Whether running /sethome <name> or /setwarp <name> when a home/warp already exists should overwrite.
-  overwrite_existing_homes_warps: true
   # How long a player has to stand still and not take damage for when teleporting (in seconds)
   teleport_warmup_time: 5
   # Where the teleport warmup timer should display (CHAT, ACTION_BAR, TITLE, SUBTITLE or NONE)
   teleport_warmup_display: ACTION_BAR